titustum/ziipi-technologies-website/README.md

-# 🎓 Customizable College Website (Laravel + Filament)

-A modern, open-source Laravel starter kit designed for colleges, TVET institutions, and schools.
-Built with **Filament 4**, **Volt**, **Livewire**, and **TailwindCSS**, this platform offers a powerful admin dashboard and a customizable public-facing website — all self-hosted and developer-friendly.
+# Ziipi Technologies Ltd - Company Website

+Ziipi Technologies Ltd** is a next-generation tech startup focused on providing cutting-edge **cybersecurity solutions** and innovative **AI services** for businesses, governments, and institutions.

+We help organizations stay ahead of threats, secure their infrastructure, and leverage AI to drive intelligent automation.

 ---

 ## ✨ Features

-### 🔒 Admin Panel (Filament 4)
-- Manage Departments, Programs, Courses
-- Upload Tenders, Vacancies, Downloads
-- Staff Profiles & Principal Message
-- News & Events with image support
-- Home Page Sliders & Welcome Text
-- Newsletter Subscriber management
-- Spatie Media Library support
+## 🌐 Website Overview

+This site is built to showcase Ziipi's:

+- Cybersecurity services
+- AI-powered products
+- Company mission and team
+- Contact and inquiry options

 ### 🌐 Public Website (Volt + TailwindCSS)

 - Dynamic Home, About, Contact pages
-- Public display of programs, courses, staff, downloads
+- Public display of services, courses, staff, downloads
 - Student application form
 - Newsletter signup
 - Fully responsive and customizable